-Christopher Persons has served as CEO since 2007, bringing three decades of senior nonprofit leadership experience.
-Prior to joining CHH, Chris served as executive director of Inspiration Corporation, a non-profit agency providing homeless and housing services in Chicago.
-Under his leadership, Inspiration Corporation grew from a neighborhood agency with a $415,000 budget to a city-wide, award-winning corporation with a budget of $2.8 million.
-Chris guided the organization through two mergers, started a housing program that has grown to over 100 units, and opened a full-service restaurant that doubles as a job training and employment center.
+Christopher Persons has led Capitol Hill Housing since 2007.
+Chris has more than three decades of senior nonprofit leadership experience.
+Prior to joining CHH, he was executive director of Inspiration Corporation, a homeless and housing services agency in Chicago.
+Under his leadership, it grew from a neighborhood agency to a city-wide, award-winning corporation.
+Chris guided the organization through two mergers, started a housing program and opened a restaurant doubling as a job training and employment center.

-Chris has a long-standing commitment to community development work and leadership.
+Chris has a long-standing commitment to leadership in community development.
 He served as Chair of the Capitol Hill Chamber of Commerce for three years and served on the Seattle Planning Commission for four years.
-He is active in the pressing issues that are setting the course for the future of the Capitol Hill community such as transit development and 12th Avenue growth.
-Chris is treasurer of the board of the Housing Development Consortium of Seattle and King County, is on the board of the Capitol Hill Housing Foundation and Impact Capital, and serves on the Housing Partnership Network's Public Policy Committee, and is a member of the Yesler Community Collaborative.
+Chris is actively involved in the Capitol Hill neighborhood and is leading CHH's community partnerships in the Central District.
+Chris served as treasurer of the board of the Housing Development Consortium of Seattle and King County, is currently on the board of the Capitol Hill Housing Foundation, serves on the Housing Partnership Network's Public Policy Committee, and is a member of the Yesler Community Collaborative.

 Jill Fleming Deputy Director / Chief Financial Officer

 Jill Fleming, CPA, is Capitol Hill Housing's Deputy Director and Chief Financial Officer.
 Jill oversees property management, asset management, finance and administration.
 She came to CHH in 2006 after 19 years in public accounting.
 Jill has extensive experience working with developers, owners and managers of affordable housing, and is well-versed in finance, accounting and compliance.
 She has also worked in commercial banking and mortgage lending.
 Jill currently is the Treasurer of the Housing Development Consortium of Seattle-King County, serves on the board of the Capitol Hill Chamber of Commerce and is a member the StrengthMatters CFO Working Group.
 Jill has served on the boards of the Affordable Housing Management Association of Washington and the Mt.
 Baker Housing Association.
 She holds an MBA from the University of Washington and a BA from The Evergreen State College.